SML-Fin/SML-Fin.github.io/index.md

 # Seminar Series

-Participants can join our [email list](https://groups.google.com) to receive notifcations about the seminar series.
+Participants can join our <a href=mailto:smlfin-subscribe@maillist.ox.ac.uk?subject="smlfin mailing list">mailing list</a> to receive notifcations about the seminar series.

 Organizers plan events in a hybrid format allowing participants on-site at the [Oxford Statistics Department](https://www.stats.ox.ac.uk/) to connect with participants off-site through Zoom.